 - To pray at the shrine, slightly ring the bell, bow once, toss money into the box, then take make two deep bows, clap your hands twice, and then make one deep bow.

 - When leaving the area, bow once at the shrine and then at the torii gate.

 - In front of the sanmon gate (entrance), join your palms together and bow one time.

 - In the main hall you can silently pray (there is no clapping).

 - When you leave, join your palms together and bow towards the main hall.

 Do I need travel insurance? – As always, travel insurance is highly recommended.
 My philosophy is that you want to make sure you’re covered in case the unknown happens.
 If you’re a frequent traveller, I recommend getting basic travel insurance that’s good for multiple trips and lasts the full year.
-If you’re wanting for adventure sports coverage as a Canadian, travelcuts has a really good custom plan that you won’t find anywhere else.
-If you’re from Canada, I always check Kanetix to make sure I get the best rates.
-If you’re anywhere else in the world including the US, World Nomads is my preferred insurer.
+If you’re from Canada, I always check RATESDOTCA to make sure I get the best rates.
+If you’re anywhere else in the world including the US, World Nomads is worth getting a quote from.